Concern (horse): Four-year-old season

 At age four, Concern won the $200,000 grade two New Orleans Handicap in March at Fair Grounds Race Course.
 Mike Smith piloted him to the win over Fly Cry and Tossofthecoin.
 In the summer of 1995, he won the $275,000 grade one Californian Stakes at Hollywood Park, beating Tossofthecoin and Tinners Way.
 He also placed third in three grade one races: the Pimlico Special Handicap to Cigar, the Oaklawn Handicap to Cigar again, and the Meadowlands Cup to Peaks and Valleys.
 After finishing eighth to Cigar in the muddy Breeder's Cup Classic at Belmont Park, Concern returned to the Fair Grounds Race Course, where he had begun the year with a win in the New Orleans Handicap, to win an allowance on November 24, 1995, two days after Thanksgiving, in his career finale.

 Retirement

 A descendant of the great sire Nearco, Concern was retired to stud in 1996 at Northview Stallion Station in Chesapeake City, Maryland until 2003.
 He then moved to the Oklahoma Equine Reproductive Center in Washington, Oklahoma, where he stood from 2004 until being pensioned in 2011.
 While Concern has sired a number of winners, his offspring have had some success in graded stakes races but never to the level that their sire accomplished.
 The best of his progeny has actually been Good Night Shirt, a steeplechase runner who was voted the 2007 and 2008 Eclipse Award as American Champion Steeplechase Horse and was elected to the National Museum of Racing and Hall of Fame in 2017.

 A press release on March 26, 2015, announced Concern's death at the age of 24.
 He was buried at Oklahoma Equine.

+Pedigree

+Concern is inbred 4S x 4S to the stallion Turn-To, meaning that he appears fourth generation twicw on the sire side of his pedigree.